OpenST/facilitator/README.md

 * Replace `<db-path>` with the database path.
 It is the path for `sqlite` database.
 If not provided,it would create it.
 * `--force` option is used to forcefully override facilitator config.
 It is optional parameter.

+## Facilitator Start

+Facilitator start command will start the facilitator.

+Facilitator can be started in below two ways :-

+1. `./facilitator start --facilitator-config <facilitator-config>`
+    * Replace `<facilitator-config>` with the path to facilitator-config.json using `facilitator init`.

+2. `./facilitator start <origin-chain> <aux-chain-id> --mosaic-config <mosaic-config> --facilitator-config <facilitator-config>`
+	* Replace `<origin-chain>` with name of the origin chain.
+	* Replace `<aux-chain-id>` with id of the auxiliary chain.
+	* `--mosaic-config` and `--facilitator-config` refers to file path of mosaic config and facilitator config respectively.
+They are optional fields.